 10 Strategies for Not Losing Your Temper

 You’re on the brink of losing your temper with your kids.
 You hold it in.
 You bite your tongue.
-You take a deep breath… and then you lose it.
+You take a deep breath…and then you lose it.
 Ugh.
 Not a good feeling and certainly not productive.
-So, here to the rescue is iSpecialist Dr. Tim Kimmel who shares 5 simple ways to control your temper.

 Just about every parent, if they admitted it, has lost their temper with their child.
 After all, pushing a parent to the brink is a large part of a child’s job description.
 They not only know which buttons to push, but how and when to push them to get the biggest rise out of us.